PickledPenguin/Auto_Excel/README.md

 ## Project Background

 Developed for the Rochester Institute of Technology's Software Engineering department, this script eliminates manual input of student employees' hours from Excel into an external website.
-It saves time previously spent on repetitive tasks.
+It was designed to save hours of work every week previously spent on repetitive tasks.
+It is also adaptable to other tasks that rely on manually entering Excel data.
+For example, I personally used this script as a Course Assistant at RIT to automate grade entry from Excel into MyCourses after updates by another assistant and professor confirmation.

 ## Architecture Details